alenvlahovljak/github-to-pdf/server/README.md

 -  Clone this repo
 -  `npm install` to install all required dependencies
 -  `npm run start` to start the local server
--  You have to set this variable:
+-  You have to set this variable for local usage:
    -  REACT_APP_CLIENT_SECRET = Your Client Secret

 Alternately, to quickly try out this repo in [Heroku](https://github-to-pdf-api.herokuapp.com/)